fansongsen/c_raspicam/README.md

 1. Clone this project in your home directory

-2. If the code for userland-master is somewhere else than /opt/vc, fix the path
+2. Take a look on the CMakeLists.txt...

 3. cmake .

 4. make

-5. If everything goes fine, you have the binary "test\_preview" in the project directory
+5. If everything goes fine, you have the binary "test\_preview" and "test\_preview\_no\_tunneling in the project directory